Updating a Secret

 For a complete list of parameters and values for CLI commands, see the CLI Command Reference.

-• Run the UpdateSecret operation to update the properties of a secret.
+• Use the UpdateSecret API with the Management Endpoint to update the properties of a secret.

 For information about using the API and signing requests, see REST API documentation and Security Credentials.
 For information about SDKs, see SDKs and the CLI.